 If you'd like to step up your shopping smarts, too, scroll down and find out what’s required!

-Aimless shopping is a no-no. You should only approach a store (or website) when you need something specific, and it's important to visualise your ideal version of that item before you begin to avoid settling for something subpar or buying something totally different.
+Aimless shopping is a no-no. You should only approach a store (or website) when you need something specific, and it's important to visualize your ideal version of that item before you begin to avoid settling for something subpar or buying something totally different.

 Most of the items you buy belong in one sphere of your life, but not necessarily the other.
 Think work vs. play clothes, and the like.
 Make sure to assess what sphere you'll be wearing the new item in most, because that will help dictate your choice.
 Otherwise, you may end up with pieces that are too tight or short for the office, or "casual wear" that's actually pretty high-maintenance.